jheddings/wxdat/README.md

 ## Installation ##

+Install the published package using pip:

+    pip3 install wxdat

 This project uses `poetry` to manage dependencies and a local virtual environment.
-To get started, simply install the dependencies and project with the following:
+To get started, clone the repository and install the dependencies with the following:

     poetry install

-Alternatively, install the published package using pip:

-    pip3 install wxdat

 ## Usage ##

-Simply run the script and tell it which config file to use.
+Run the module and tell it which config file to use.

     python3 -m wxdat --config wxdat.yaml